 Just north of the river along the shores of the Broken Bow Lake, the Hochatown Area offers ample camping opportunities at five additional campgrounds: Hawk, Deer, Coyote, Eagle and Blue Jay.
 Each of these campgrounds is located near the lake, providing you with beautiful views of the setting sun as you roast marshmallows over an open fire.

 Nestled alongside Greenleaf Lake in the lush mountainous terrain of northeastern Oklahoma, Greenleaf State Park is a hidden gem providing endless family fun.
-An 18-hole miniature golf course, aquatic center, lake swimming beach, playground and children’s programs will keep the little ones entertained, while mom and dad will enjoy the hiking trails and free pontoon boat tours.
+An 18-hole miniature golf course, lake swimming beach, playground and children’s programs will keep the little ones entertained, while mom and dad will enjoy the hiking trails and free pontoon boat tours.
 After a full day of exploring, get the family together around a bonfire and enjoy the peaceful surroundings.
 Pitch your tent and relax under the stars at Eagle’s Nest, Lakeview, Trailhead Point or Gobbler Ridge Campgrounds.

 If you’re looking for amenities at Greenleaf State Park, pick the Lakeview Campground with two multi-use centers, a playground, picnic area, nature hut, boat ramp and comfort station with hot showers and laundry facilities.
 If hiking or mountain biking is your thing, try camping at Trailhead Point Campground, near the park’s 18-mile trail system which includes a swinging bridge over a cove of Greenleaf Lake.